Don't Mess wit Texas

-Don't Mess wit Texas is the debut studio album by American rapper Lil' Keke from Houston, Texas.
-It was released on June 17, 1997 via Jam Down Records.
-It was reissued in 2004 by another Houston-based record label Rap Classics.
+Don't Mess wit Texas is the debut studio album by American rapper Lil' Keke, from Houston, Texas.
+It was released on June 17, 1997, via Jam Down Records.
+It was reissued in 2004 by another Houston-based record label, Rap Classics.
 There is also a chopped and screwed version available with a different cover.

-The album peaked at #43 on the Top R&B/Hip-Hop Albums in US Billboard charts and spawned a hit single "Southside".
+The album peaked at No. 43 on the Top R&B/Hip-Hop Albums in US Billboard charts and spawned a hit single, "Southside".